Tough times in the Missouri and Mississippi Valleys result in panic of 1857

 Following on the reported success of the Russell party in what is now Denver, another group of gold seekers, known as the Lawrence Company, reached Pikes Peak in search of gold in the summer of 1858.
 They soon moved north to the banks of Cherry Creek near present-day Denver.
 Both groups may have in fact owed their origins to tough times in the Missouri and Mississippi Valleys, as a result of the panic of 1857.

-When they found gold there in July, exaggerated reports traveled like the Weekly Kansas Herald, the Mississippi Republican and the St. Joseph Gazette.
+When they found gold there in July, exaggerated reports traveled like wildfire in the Weekly Kansas Herald, the Mississippi Republican and the St. Joseph Gazette.

 “Eastern Kansas – especially Leavenworth – is largely represented here,” wrote a correspondent for the Lawrence Republican in June of 1860.
 “It is difficult in business hours to walk half a square in Denver without meeting some familiar face in your section.”